X-twitter Instagram Discord Youtube

 Explanation:

-command fetches the latest package lists from the repositories.
+The apt update command fetches the latest package lists from the repositories.
 It doesn’t install or upgrade any packages but prepares your system to do so by getting the latest information on available updates.

 Step 2: Upgrade Packages